 As for the figures, I repurposed the Suppressed Memories expansion box to make a figure case.
 I’ve got plans in the works for a larger case to hold all present and future figures in one box.
-More on that in a future post.
+Check out a review of the Streets of Arkham expansion here.

 Have you had a good experience painting up figures from your board games so they look the part?
 Any tips or tricks for working with the soft plastic of these types of figures?